MegApril/dv-physical-and-nonphysical-injuries/README.md

-# When Violence Doesn’t Leave a Mark: The Hidden Majority of Domestic Violence Cases in Colorado
+# When Violence Doesn’t Leave a Mark: Exploring Domestic Violence Injuries in Colorado

-The goal of this project is to compare the number of non-physical injuries vs. physical injuries resulting from domestic violence incidents between urban and suburban counties in Colorado using publicly available crime statistics.
-This analysis uses SQL, R, basic data cleaning, and regional trend visualization using Tableau.
+A relatively small amount of domestic violence cases in Colorado have recorded injuries.
+The majority of cases reported injuries as 'none' or 'apparent minor injury.'
+The goal of this analysis is to find out if this pattern differs between suburban and urban counties.
+This could show patterns that are representative of underreporting, differences in classification between counties, or uneven support based on urban or suburban geographic areas.
+This analysis uses SQL and R for basic data cleaning, and regional trend visualization using Tableau.

 ## Changelog
 - **2025-06-12**